-simPH: An R Package for Showing Estimates for Interactive and Nonlinear Effects from Cox Proportional Hazard Models
+simPH: An R Package for Showing Estimates from Cox Proportional Hazard Models Including for Interactive and Nonlinear Effects

-The R package simPH provides tools for effectively communicating results from Cox Proportional Hazard (PH) models, especially models with interactive and nonlinear effects.
-The Cox Proportional Hazard model is a popular tool for examining cross-unit cross-time data.
-However, many researchers misspecify their models and poorly communicate uncertainty about their estimates.
-This is unfortunate because causes of model misspecification – e.g. interactive and nonlinear effects – may be substantively meaningful.
-Uncertainty about these effects can be difficult to assess because quantities of interest are often on asymmetric and nonlinear scales.
-Part of the problem has been that available computational tools make it difficult to explore and communicate these effects. simPH overcomes these problems by making it easy for researchers to simulate quantities of interest for a variety of effects estimated from Cox PH models including interactive effects, nonlinear effects, as well as ‘vanilla’ linear effects. simPH employs visual weighting in order to effectively communicate estimation uncertainty.
-The user also has the option of showing either the standard central interval of the simulation’s distribution or the shortest probability interval – which can be especially useful for asymmetrically distributed estimates.
-I use empirical examples to illustrate simPH’s syntax and capabilities.
+The R package simPH provides tools for effectively communicating results from Cox Proportional Hazard (PH) models, including models with interactive and nonlinear effects.
+The Cox Proportional Hazard model is a popular tool for examining event data.
+However, previously available computational tools have not made it easy to explore and communicate quantities of interest and associated uncertainty estimated from them.
+This is especially true when the effects are from interactions or nonlinear transformations of continuous variables.
+These transformation are especially useful with Cox PH models because they can be employed to correctly specifying models that would otherwise violate the nonproportional hazards assumption. simPH makes it easy to simulate and then plot quantities of interest for a variety of effects estimated from Cox PH models including interactive effects, nonlinear effects, as well as ‘vanilla’ linear effects. simPH employs visual weighting in order to effectively communicate estimation uncertainty.
+There are options to show either the standard central interval of the simulation’s distribution or the shortest probability interval – which can be useful for asymmetrically distributed estimates.
+This paper uses hypothetical and empirical examples to illustrate simPH’s syntax and capabilities.